nocomplexity/securitybydesign/intro.md

-# Welcome to Security By Design
+# Welcome to Mastering Security By Design

-:::{admonition} Welcome to **Mastering Security By Design**
+:::{admonition} Welcome!
 :class: tip

-In this course, you will gain a deep understanding of what Security By Design is and how to apply this in practice.
+This book will give you a deep understanding of what Security By Design is and how to apply this in practice.
 :::

-Mastering Security by Design provides the deep-dive expertise required to architect secure modern systems and applications, regardless of scale.
+**Mastering Security by Design** provides the deep-dive expertise required to architect secure modern systems and applications, regardless of scale.
 As a developer, you may find yourself pushed out of your comfort zone, as Security by Design extends far beyond mere programming.
 Similarly, managers, architects, and business owners will discover that the subtle technical details discussed here can make or break a business if Security by Design is not embedded across the entire organisation.

-## Goal of this course
+## Goal of this book

 :::{attention}
 The aim of this course is to teach you the principles of **Security By Design**.
 You do not need to have a background in programming to take this course.